Staff Profile

 - Examining the processes through which people’s attitudes regarding ‘acceptable’ forms of social behaviour (such as manners, etiquette and forms of violence) have changed over time.

-- Understanding and critically analysing underpinning power dynamics relating to a range of contemporary issues in modern business and workplace settings.
+- Critically analysing underpinning power dynamics relating to a range of contemporary issues in modern business and workplace settings.

 - The sociology of knowledge and use of research methods in business disciplines and in the social sciences.

-- The development of more critical approaches to learning, teaching and pedagogy within higher education.
+- The development of critical approaches to learning, teaching and pedagogy within higher education.

-I am currently involved in a range of individual and collaborative research projects that are linked to the various research areas listed above.
+- I am currently involved in a range of individual and collaborative research projects that are linked to the research areas listed above.

 Research Group Membership